 Project Gabriel is an international Ministry to help pregnant mothers with basic necessities.
-They can be reached at 817-534-0814.
+In Texas they can be reached at 817-534-0814.

 LEARNING INTERPERSONAL COMMUNICATION

 The tongue of the wise brings healing.
 Proverbs 12:18

 As a Gabriel Angel, your role is to develop a trustful relationship with a mother in a crisis pregnancy.
 Trust is built on good communication.
 It takes time, skill and effort.
 The mother will trust when she knows you care and want the best for her.
 Even when using the interpersonal communication skills taught in this manual there will be times when you feel overwhelmed and speechless.
 When words fail you, don’t try to talk.
 Just sit still and hold her hand.
 At these times, silently pray the Psalmist’s prayer: “Be still and know that I am God.”
 God will give you the grace to be helpful to her even in these difficult circumstances.
 Remember, the sad truth is that even with God’s grace pouring on the mother and despite your best efforts, some babies will be aborted.
 Try not to be discouraged, God tried to help too, and it is never your fault if the mother aborts.
 The good news is that there will be times your efforts will save a baby.

 Keep in mind that, except for the crisis pregnancy itself, every mother’s situation will be different.
 She may be married, or single; be a teenager or in her thirties; be in an abusive relationship; may or may not know the father; already have children; may have already aborted a baby and may be pregnant as the result of rape or incest.